janwilmake/universal-mcp-oauth/README.md

 # Goals

-1. Specify required implementation for MCP-compatible Dynamic client regiration
+1. Specify required implementation for MCP-compatible Dynamic client registration that follows best practices of MCP [Authorization](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization#dynamic-client-registration) and [Security](https://modelcontextprotocol.io/specification/2025-06-18/basic/security_best_practices)

 2. With that, Create a generic package that can easily be added to any Cloudflare Worker to allow the user to login to any website that supports this protocol.
-3. Follow best practices of MCP [Authorization](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization#dynamic-client-registration) and [Security](https://modelcontextprotocol.io/specification/2025-06-18/basic/security_best_practices)

 Example usecases include: